faarismuda/Search-UI-Tools/README.md

 - **Submitted Mark**: Mark swimlanes as submitted once the audit is completed.
 - **Download Products**: Export product data to Excel file (Blibli.com only).
 - **Copy Categories**: Copy selected categories to clipboard for easy reference (Blibli.com only).
+- **Auto Apply**: Automatically apply the same relevancy and reason to identical products across different swimlanes to speed up the audit process.

 ## Installation